 Educational Series – Four Types of Motion Control

-As far as we know to date, our universe is made up of a small amount of atoms, matter and a vast amount of energy.
+As far as we know to date, our universe is made up of a small number of atoms, matter, and a vast amount of energy.
 All this energy is perhaps one reason why everything in our world seems naturally inclined to move or change its location and position.
 In order to move you need some form of motion.
 The four types of motion control that we know of and use in this world are:

 - Translational (Linear)

 As a bonus fifth form of motion control, we can combine any number of the above four types of motion control.
 Each type of movement provides a different mechanical means.
 Knowing these basic forms of motion helps us to understand the mechanics of linear motion and motion control as a whole.